khalilhamdii/MyTodos/README.md

 ## Description

-> Todo App web app allows you to create your day to day schedule.
+> Mytodos web app allows users to keep track of their tasks in an easy way.
+Every user can create different tasks including priority and date.
+Tasks in Mytodos can be grouped into projects for better organization.

 ## Library Directory 📙